opencollective/documentation/internal/welcome-document.md

 #### Freshdesk

 We use Freshdesk to track user support requests.
-If you receive a support inquiry that can’t be solves immediately \(e.g. on Slack or email\), you can create a Freshdesk ticket for followup.
+If you receive a support inquiry that can’t be solved immediately \(e.g. on Slack or email\), you can create a Freshdesk ticket for followup.
 You may be assigned support tickets that relate to projects you’re working on.

 #### Weekly Calls